MultiplySearch on Mac

 - Cryptocurrency miner malware.

-How to secure my passwords and other data from MultiplySearch Adware?
+How to Secure My Data from MultiplySearch Adware?

 With few simple actions.
 First and foremost, it is imperative that you follow these steps:

 Step 1: Find a safe computer and connect it to another network, not the one that your Mac was infected in.